Kickstarter campaign successful!

 2) A sensor for feedback, usually an encoder.
 Optical encoders are pretty standard, but get quite pricey if you want high resolution and/or absolute position information.
 We were intrigued by some of the cheap, high resolution magnetic encoders offered by vendors like AMS.
 It turns out that although they claim 12 and 14 bit resolutions (that's 0.09 and 0.02 degrees respectively), they suffer from non-linearities on the order of a degree or so!
 However, we found that this non-linearity is very repeatable, and we were able to develop a quick, self contained (on motor) calibration routine that restores resolution to better than 0.1 degrees.
 (More on this later.
 This was a significant design effort and is worthy of its own build log!)

 3) Drive circuitry/power electronics to excite the motor windings.
 Many industrial servos use discrete H bridges.
 Each phase requires it's own H bridge ( for a two phase motor... half bridges for each in a three phase motor), which consists of at least 4 if not 8 (...including freewheeling diodes) discrete switching devices.
 Throw in gate drive circuitry, and things start to get expensive.
 We hoped to find a single-chip, integrated solution that would allow for current feedback, and we found just that in the A4954 dual full bridge PWM driver.

 4) Control Electronics.
 Usually a microcontroller or FPGA.
 Early on, we decided that Arduino compatibility was a must in order to make the firmware as accessible as possible.
 We chose to use a SAMD21 ARM M0+ (Arduino Zero compatible) processor to balance cost and performance.
-Our breadboard prototype system verified that this processor was more...Read more »
+Our breadboard prototype system verified that this processor was more than capable of executing the necessary algorithms....Read more »